If you want to see all of Croatia’s islands, you’ll have your work cut out. We suggest you start with these best Croatian islands!

 The Jadrolinija fleet includes car ferries, classic passenger ships, and catamarans.
 They connect the mainland to the Croatian islands, provide service between them, and even transport passengers between Croatia and Italy.
 They really do make planning your Croatia island-hopping itinerary super-easy.

 Local Tip: The price will obviously be higher if you want to bring a car onboard the ferry.
 It is also important to note that car ferries do not operate on all routes.
 Additionally, you will need to book early in peak season.

 When it’s time to leave Vis, we suggest the high-speed catamaran to the Island of Hvar.
 This costs less than $6 per person for the 50-minute ride.

 Local Tip: You can only book tickets one day in advance at the local ticket office if you want to be sure to reserve your spot.
 And you should because these journeys can and do sell out.

-Local Tip: Again, tickets must be purchased one day in advance from the ticket office located right near where the boat docks in the harbor.
+Local Tip: Again, tickets must be purchased one day in advance from the ticket office located right near the harbor’s boat docks.

-So, which of the Croatian islands will you choose for 2020?Share
+So, which of the Croatian islands will you choose?